adafruit/Adafruit_Learning_System_Guides/M4_Eyes/README.md

-# Adafruit Learning System tutorial - M4_Eyes
+# Adafruit Learning System - M4_Eyes for the MONSTER M4SK

 Make a person responsive set of eyes.